Free NHS Health Checks

 Who is eligible ?

-Both men and woman aged between 40 and 74 years who have not been diagnosed with the conditions mentioned.
+Both men and woman aged between 40 and 74 years, every 5 years, who have not been diagnosed with the conditions mentioned.

 What happens at the check?